ITR-U

 Using ITR-U, the taxpayer needs to specify only the additional income, under the prescribed income heads, on which tax is to be paid.

-Also, taxpayers are required to specify the legit reason for filing the updated return in ITR-U.
+Also, taxpayers are required to specify the legitimate reason for filing the updated return in ITR-U.

 Additionally, you must include the details of the challan used to pay the extra tax for the revised return.